damalis/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/README.md

 #### Benefits
 - No authorization is required
-- No credentials are required.
+- No paid credentials are required.
-- No quotas
+- No quota

 #### Full stack Proxy Nginx n8n:
 <p align="left">